 Food samples for research, evaluation, or display at trade shows and food exhibitions are permitted entry, but may not be offered for commercial sale.
 For meat, poultry, dairy or egg, and fruits and vegetable samples it is recommended that exhibitors apply for an import permit and declare that the food is not for resale.
-Contact: CFIA Permit Office, 59 Camelot Drive, Nepean, Ontario, K1A 0Y9, Fax: (613) 228-6605.
-Entry at the border will be facilitated if U.S. exporters show proof of their food exhibition participation and that the products are of U.S. origin.
-Up to 10 samples are permitted entry, but the weight of each may not exceed 100 kilograms (about 220 pounds).
-Entries for personal consumption are generally restricted to 20 kg.
+The Canadian Food Inspection Agency will direct inquiries for permits to the appropriate office.
+Contact the nearest CFIA Import Service Center, locations are available at the following site.